 – All capable of getting the job done

 Large Diaphragm Condenser Mics

-Make sure you use a good pop filter when recording vocals because this mic very sensitive to transients sounds (sometimes called plosives) such P’s and B’s or any type of sound that puffs air forward.
-Without the pop filter you will have horrible sounding recording sessions.
+Make sure you use a good pop filter when recording vocals because this mic is very sensitive to transients sounds (sometimes called plosives) such as P’s and B’s or any type of sound that puffs air forward.
+Without the pop filter, you will have horrible sounding recording sessions.